How to get a business credit card with bad personal credit

 How to get a business credit card when you have bad personal credit

-Although you can use a personal credit card for your business, you’ll likely find it advantageous to get one specifically for businesses.
+Although you can use a personal credit card for your business, you’ll likely find it advantageous to get one specifically for business purchases.
 After all, business credit cards offer benefits that are designed to help business owners with everything from accounting to expense management.
 To get a business credit card, start by following these steps:

 1. Check your credit reports and score